wyetherp/crumb_main/README.md

 The world doesn't need another gadget you buy, use, and throw away.
 It needs people who understand how the gadget works in the first place.

-I'm not going to sell you a device.
-I'm going to teach you how to build one.

 ---